trolie/spec/docs/example-narratives/submitting-forecasts.md

 ## Invalid Forecasts for Individual Resources Should be Tolerated

-The Robustness Principle, or Postel's Law, states: Be conservative in what you send and liberal in what you accept.
-In keeping with this principle, TROLIE implementations should *not* reject a forecast proposal `PATCH` when only the forecast for any individual resource is incomplete or invalid.
-In other words the Clearinghouse Provider should abide a best effort policy when validating proposals, and this specification aims to support that policy in an unambiguous way.
+The TROLIE spec supports allowing some individual resource forecasts to be invalid without rejecting the entire proposal.
 A specific example will help illustrate the idea.
 Suppose the Ratings Provider submits a Forecast Proposal for two resources--`8badf00d` and `d34dc0d3`.
 Further suppose that there's nothing wrong at all with the `d34dc0d3` forecast, but the `8badf00d` forecast is missing an hour, with everything else about the request being valid.
-In this case TROLIE should a return response like the
+In this case TROLIE should a return response like the following:
-following:

 ```http
 HTTP/1.1 202 Accepted